Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 By feeding the ML model with the vegetation indices of RS images, such as the NDVI and EVI, we can realize the yield prediction on a large scale.
 Linear models are the most basic ML methods.
-For instance, \cite{johnson2016crop} inputs various combinations of MODIS-NDVI, MODIS-EVI, NOAA-NDVI, and spectral vegetation indices derived from multispectral and 3D point cloud data into MLR models. \cite{mateo2019synergistic} combines EVI data and vegetation optical depth derived from soil moisture active and passive L-band to predict county-level yields of corn, soybeans, and wheat in the Midwestern U.S. Corn Belt using the regularized linear regression algorithm. \cite{fu2020wheat} constructs a wheat yield prediction framework by combining various vegetation indices and multiple methods, such as linear regression, MLR, and stepwise multiple linear regression.
+For instance, Johnson et al. \cite{johnson2016crop} inputs various combinations of MODIS-NDVI, MODIS-EVI, NOAA-NDVI, and spectral vegetation indices derived from multispectral and 3D point cloud data into MLR models.
+Mateo et al. \cite{mateo2019synergistic} combines EVI data and vegetation optical depth derived from soil moisture active and passive L-band to predict county-level yields of corn, soybeans, and wheat in the Midwestern U.S. Corn Belt using the regularized linear regression algorithm.
+Fu et al. \cite{fu2020wheat} constructs a wheat yield prediction framework by combining various vegetation indices and multiple methods, such as LR and MLR.
 Moreover, some other linear models including OLS \cite{schwalbert2020satellite,wang2020combining}, least absolute shrinkage selection operator (LASSO)\cite{zhang2019combining,meroni2021yield,zhou2022integrating}, and PLSR \cite{marshall2022field,maimaitijiang2020soybean} have also been used for yield prediction.

-Although linear models are able to perform efficient yield prediction, the complex relationships between yields and some factors, such as crop genetics, environmental factors, and human management practices \cite{ray2015climate}, are not always linear.
-In such cases, linear models may not perform well.